Detroit Red Wings: The "Euro-Twins" era (2006–2017)

-The Red Wings opened the 2006–07 season with Nicklas Lidstrom as the new captain.
+The Red Wings opened the 2006–07 season with Nicklas Lidström as the new captain.
 The team retired Yzerman's jersey number 19 on January 2, 2007.
 The Red Wings finished first in the Western Conference and tied for first in the NHL with the Buffalo Sabres, but the Sabres were awarded the Presidents' Trophy because they had more wins.
 Detroit advanced to the third round of the 2007 playoffs after defeating Calgary and the San Jose Sharks both in six games, coming back to win three-straight after the Sharks had a 2–1 series lead.
-The Red Wings would then lose to the eventual Stanley Cup champion Anaheim Ducks in the conference finals in six games.
+The Red Wings then lost to the eventual Stanley Cup champion Anaheim Ducks in the conference finals in six games.

-Niklas Kronwall handed over the Stanley Cup to Jiri Hudler after the Red Wings defeated the Pittsburgh Penguins in the 2008 Stanley Cup Final.
+The Red Wings posed with the Stanley Cup after they defeated the Pittsburgh Penguins in the 2008 Stanley Cup Final.

 To start the 2007–08 campaign, Zetterberg recorded at least a point in each of Detroit's first 17 games, setting a club record.
 The Wings cruised to the playoffs, where they faced the Nashville Predators.
-After goaltender Dominik Hasek played poorly in games 3 and 4 of the series, both losses, head coach Mike Babcock replaced him with Chris Osgood.
+After goaltender Dominik Hašek played poorly in games 3 and 4 of the series, both losses, head coach Mike Babcock replaced him with Chris Osgood.
 Osgood never left the net for the remainder of the playoffs, as the Red Wings came back in that series in six games.
 In the second round, they swept the Colorado Avalanche in four games.
 They then went on to the Stanley Cup Final after defeating the Dallas Stars in six games in the conference finals.
 The Red Wings won the Stanley Cup against the Pittsburgh Penguins in game 6 on June 4, 2008, by the score of 3–2.
 This was the Red Wings' fourth Stanley Cup in 11 years and their 11th overall in franchise history.
 Zetterberg scored the winning goal in the decisive game, and was also named the winner of the Conn Smythe Trophy as the most valuable player of the playoffs.
-Lidstrom became the first non-North American player to captain a Stanley Cup-winning team.
+Lidström became the first non-North American player to captain a Stanley Cup-winning team.